harrycresswell/hc/content/page/now.md

 slug = "now"
 +++

-I'm in London right now, where i'm focusing on the following things:
+I'm back in Hamburg for the next couple of weeks, where i'm focusing on the following things:

-- Building a Wordpress site for a new food related project.
-- Making some improvements to [In Detail](https://intl.com/) with [Beanie](https://www.instagram.com/beaniemajor/).
+- Working hard on [my lettering project](https://www.instagram.com/typeservices/).
+Designing a couple of hand painted typefaces.
+- On-going [projects with AIN](https://www.angelinvestmentnetwork.co.uk/office-space).
 - [Writing articles](https://www.harrycresswell.com/articles/) for my website and weekly mail out.
-- On-going [projects with AIN](https://www.angelinvestmentnetwork.co.uk/office-space).
-- Figuring out the direction of [my new project](https://www.instagram.com/typeservices/).
+- Teaching myself how to shoot food.

 Right now these are my priorities so I'm saying no to most other stuff...[but not all](https://www.harrycresswell.com/contact/).

-**Last Updated:** June 28, 2017.
+**Last Updated:** July 06, 2017.
 (Page inspire by [Zen Habits](https://zenhabits.net/now/).)